BUNPC/VAN_DataSets/Gagnon/Gagnon_1/readme.md

 ## Angiogram

-[Angiogram_raw_635x635x604um.tif](https://drive.google.com/a/bu.edu/file/d/1vrB9ASvHCF-kcrRlnBRF0QnDi7KHqY8X/view?usp=sharing) is angiogram data acquired by two photon microscope.
+[Angiogram_raw_635x635x604um.tif](https://drive.google.com/a/bu.edu/file/d/1vrB9ASvHCF-kcrRlnBRF0QnDi7KHqY8X/view?usp=sharing) is angiogram data acquired by two photon microscopy.

-Voxel size of the angiogram is 1.24x1.24x2um and has 512x512x303 pixels.
+The voxel size of the angiogram is 1.24x1.24x2um, and the angiogram has 512x512x303 voxels.

 ## Graphs